ogulyurdakul/ogulyurdakul.github.io/_pages/photos.md

 [<img src="/images/photoJournal/2021-10-23/berfin.jpg" width="270">](/images/photoJournal/2021-10-23/berfin.jpg "Berfin.
 I didn't fix the colors of this one because she looks like she's sipping a cup in front of a fire, and I liked that.")
 [<img src="/images/photoJournal/2021-10-23/gunes.jpg" width="270">](/images/photoJournal/2021-10-23/gunes.jpg "Güneş.
 I wish I had taken this properly without the blur, it would have been a much better photo.")

-### 17.10.2021
+### 17.10.2021: *The first day of the photography course.*

-The first day of the photography course.
 All the pictures were for learning how (auto)focusing works, so not much to show today (other than the ones I took at home).

 [<img src="/images/photoJournal/2021-10-17/ceil.jpg" width="270">](/images/photoJournal/2021-10-17/ceil.jpg "I took this one just to scratch my symmetry obsession, and it's the only one from the actual course.")
 [<img src="/images/photoJournal/2021-10-17/paw.jpg" width="270">](/images/photoJournal/2021-10-17/paw.jpg "Just a fluffy paw.
 I originally wanted to take a picture of him (Garavel, my cat) sleeping but the camera's autofocus noises startled him.")